sandstorm/basic-react-redux-handout/README.md

 This repository serves as a living handout for our basic react trainings.
 We will constantly update and extend the provided content.
+If you spot an error or have any suggestions, feel free to open an issue.

 ## ToC